nghoanglongde/datastructures-algorithms-notes/07 BINARY SEARCH TREE/README.md

 + The left subtree of the current node contain only nodes have value less than the current node
 + The right subtree of the current node contain only nodes have value greater than the current node
 + Each current node has only two child nodes
++ Space Complexity of BST: O(n), n is the number of nodes in the tree

 ## Structure of a node